 Like most traditional airline credit cards, any of the three Alaska Airlines accounts will help you earn free travel fastest when you restrict all of your travel to a single carrier.
 Book direct flights from Anchorage on Alaska Airlines, and their Mileage Plan program will reward you well.

 Many travelers also enjoy the flexibility of earning rewards points on travel credit cards that don't require loyalty to any specific airline.
-The Capital One Venture Card lets you earn up to two miles for every dollar you spend.
-You can redeem those miles for statement credits on any of your travel related purchases, including hotel stays and car rentals.
+You can usually redeem those miles for statement credits on any of your travel related purchases, including hotel stays and car rentals.